-13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility In a 104-week oral carcinogenicity study in mice, MMF in daily doses up to 180 mg/kg was not tumorigenic.
-The highest dose tested was 0.2 times the recommended clinical dose (2 g/day) in renal transplant patients and 0.15 times the recommended clinical dose (3 g/day) in cardiac transplant patients when corrected for differences in body surface area (BSA).
+13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility city study in mice, MMF in daily o highest dose tested was 0.2 times the recommended clinical dose (2 g/day) in renal transplant patients and 0.15 times the recommended clinical dose (3 g/day) in cardiac transplant patients when corrected for differences in body surface area (BSA).
 In a 104-week oral carcinogenicity study in rats, MMF in daily doses up to 15 mg/kg was not tumorigenic.
 The highest dose was 0.035 times the recommended clinical dose in kidney transplant patients and 0.025 times the recommended clinical dose in heart transplant patients when corrected for BSA.
-While thes animal doses were lower than those given to patients, they were maximal in those species and were considered dequate to evaluate the potential for human risk [see Warnings and Precautions (5.2)].
-The genotoxic potential of MMF was determined in five assays.
-MMF was genotoxic in the mouse lymphoma thymidine kinase assay and the in vivo mouse micronucleus assay.
-MMF was not genotoxic in the bacterial nutation assay, the yeast mitotic gene conversion assay or the Chinese hamster ovary cell chro MMF had no effect on fertility of male rats at oral doses up to 20 mg/kg/day.
+While these animal doses were lower than those given to patients, they were maximal in those species and were considered adequate to evaluate the potential for human risk [see Warnings and Precautions (5.2)].

+The genotoxic potential of MME was determined in five assays.
+MME was genotoxic in the mouse lymphoma/ thymidine kinase assay and the in vivo mouse micronucleus assay.
+MMF was not genotoxic in the bacterial mutation assay, the yeast mitotic gene conversion assay or the Chinese hamster ovary cell chromosomal aberration assav

+MMF had no effect on fertility of male rats at oral doses up to 20 mg/kg/day.
 This dose represents 0.05 times the recommended clinical dose in renal transplant patients and 0.03 times the recommended clinical dose in cardiac transplant patients when corrected for BSA.
 In a female fertility and reproduction study conducted in rats, oral doses of 4.5 mg/kg/day caused malformations (principally of the head and eyes) in the first generation offspring in the absence of maternal toxicity.
 This dose was 0.01 times the recommended clinical dose in renal transplant patients and 0.005 times the recommended clinical dose in cardiac transplant patients when corrected for BSA.
 No effects on fertility or reproductive parameters were evident in the dams or in the subsequent generation

-14 CLINICAL STUDIES 14.1 Kidney Transplantation
+14 CLINICAL STUDIES

+14.1 Kidney Transplantation